Moooosecat/GW-Underworld-Toolbox/README.md

 -Hit "Inject" to inject toolbox into your game. <br>
 -Use the functions as desired.<br>
 -Bot must be exited and restarted on character reroll.
 Occassionally needs rebooted on disconnect.
+-Bot will be labeled as malware due to its injection method and .exe with windows defender.
+Pending certification with MS Defender.

 Quest Dialog:<br>
 Accept any quest from a reaper, even if they have aggro.
 Does not work if the quest is not available yet.<br>